The Army will vaccinate Spanish internationals with Pfizer

 The Army, in coordination with the RFEF medical services, will be in charge of immunizing the international Spanish soccer players summoned for the Eurocup with the vaccine from the American pharmaceutical company Pfizer, as confirmed by . from sources from the Higher Sports Council (CSD).

-The vaccination process is going to be done in coordination with the RFEF medical services, which are the ones who will decide the best moment, said these sources.
+The vaccination process is going to be done in coordination with the RFEF medical services, which are the ones who will decide the best moment, said said sources.

 The Council recalls that it has positioned itself “absolutely in favor” of the vaccination of the national team due to the representativeness of the footballers.